dsktschy/viewport-extra/docs/en/migration-from-v1.md

 **English** | [日本語](/docs/ja/migration-from-v1.md)

 This guide explains the differences between Viewport Extra v1 and v3.
-While v1 can still be used, migrating to v3 offers improvements such as avoiding page display delays, adding the feature to apply different minimum / maximum widths for each browser width, and ensuring consistency with the [W3C specifications](https://www.w3.org/TR/css-viewport-1/#meta-properties).
+While v1 can still be used, migrating to v3 offers improvements such as avoiding page display delays and adding the feature to apply different minimum / maximum widths for each browser width.

 ## Highlights